-Everyone looks forward to vacation — a week or two filled with exploring new cities or relaxing in a hammock and doing nothing.
-Unfortunately, going back to work after vacation can make you feel like you need another vacation pronto.
+Everyone looks forward to vacation — a week or two filled with exploring new cities or relaxing in a hammock on the beach and doing nothing.
+Unfortunately, going back to work after a vacation can make you feel like you need another vacation pronto.
 Is there a secret to keeping that post-vacation serenity and glow for just a little while longer?

-Lucky for us, with a little pre-vacation planning and a strategic plan for your first few days back, you can accomplish a smooth exit and reentry!
-Here are 10 tips from the pros who still have a smile and a relaxed demeanor a week after returning to work after vacation.
+Luckily, with a little pre-vacation strategic planning for your first few days back, you can accomplish a smooth exit and reentry!
+Here are 10 tips from the pros who still have a smile and relaxed demeanor upon returning to work after vacation.

 Second, make a short priority list for first things you plan to tackle upon your return.
 Priorities at work can change fast, but starting from a list gives you a better launch point no matter what happens.

 This is also a good opportunity to scrub your mile-long to-do list and finally move all those lagging tasks to a “maybe never” list.
 Be honest — if something has been on your agenda for six months and you have not found the time to address it, it may be time to just delete or delegate it.

 2. Delegate the things that can't wait until your return

 You may be sipping Chianti in Rome this time next week, but client cases still need to be moved along, reports delivered, and deadlines met.
 Be sure you are clear on who is responsible for covering each urgent task, and give your co-workers an overview of the deadline, making sure that they have all the information to do the work efficiently and effectively.
 Also, brief your boss on who is responsible for each task so that he or she does not have to scramble to make sure all mission-critical tasks are covered.